-The precise situation will depend upon the individual facts and contractual arrangements; for example will the employee be paid in full or would they for example lose commission by working from home?
-If employees lose financially by working from home, then it may be a breach of contract for the employer to insist on this unnecessarily.
+The precise situation will depend upon the individual facts and contractual arrangements; for example, has the employee taken a COVID-19 test after their return?
+Will the employee be paid in full or would they for example lose commission by working from home?
+If employees lose out financially by working from home, then it may be a breach of contract for the employer to insist on this unnecessarily.

 Employers should try and agree a plan with the employee before they go on holiday or to work abroad.
 The employer will need to ensure the employee does return as planned and is working from home and does not, for example, take the opportunity for a longer holiday.

 Q: How should we handle pay or salary for employees who have to quarantine or isolate following a return from holiday?

-If the employer has sent the employee on a business trip and they must self-isolate on their return it would be advisable to pay them in full during the 10 day isolation period.
+If the employer has sent the employee on a business trip and they must self-isolate on their return it would be advisable to pay them in full during the applicable isolation period.
 Penalising an employee financially following a return from business travel could be a breach of the implied term of mutual trust and confidence and could lead to a constructive unfair dismissal claim.

-As employers have health and safety obligations to other staff they may decide following a risk assessment that protecting others in the workplace means they should simply keep paying the employee for remaining at home or being in a quarantine hotel even if they cannot work.
-This would effectively amount to granting additional paid time off work in addition to normal holiday leave or could mean using up the employee's annual leave (see Q: Can we insist employee take the 10 days quarantine period as annual leave? below).
+As employers have health and safety obligations to other staff they may decide following a risk assessment that protecting others in the workplace means they should simply keep paying the employee for remaining at home (or being in a quarantine hotel) even if they cannot work.
+This would effectively amount to granting additional paid time off work in addition to normal holiday leave or could mean using up the employee's annual leave (see Q: Can we insist employees take any quarantine period as annual leave? below).
 This solution may be most appropriate if the quarantine was imposed suddenly.

 Employers could agree with employees that any quarantine period be taken as a period of unpaid leave if home working is not an option.

-If the employee begins to show symptoms at any point including any 10-day quarantine period then the usual rules and processes around sick leave and SSP apply (more information on coronavirus statutory sick pay can be found in the FAQs on managing employees who are self-isolating or who have symptoms below).
+If the employee begins to show symptoms at any point including any isolation period then the usual rules and processes around sick leave and SSP apply (more information on coronavirus statutory sick pay can be found in the FAQs on managing employees who are self-isolating or who have symptoms below).

 Q: What do employers do if an employee goes on holiday to a country and a quarantine is imposed suddenly for those returning from that destination?

-The basic options for quarantined employees are:
+The basic options for quarantined or self-isolating employees are:

 - Working from home if possible